iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.0.16.005_01/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.iuhealth.android.videovisits 3 reviews"/>
 </p>

+> The app didn't allow for multiple prescription entries and the camera function would not zoom or focus on my ID.<br> :date: __2020-12-28 03:08:45__

 > The visits are wonderful.
 The wait time is loooooonnnnnggggg.
 And the app kept putting people in front of me while I waited.<br> :date: __2020-10-20 18:39:06__